Pondering John 2:13-25.

 When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.
 In the temple courts He found men selling cattle, sheep and doves, and others sitting at tables exchanging money.

-A little background: Passover was an annual pilgrimage to celebrate the ancient story of Israel’s rescue from cruel slavery in Egypt.
-As millions gathered in Jerusalem, Jews remembered when God spared their ancestors as the angel of death, “passed over” homes marked by the blood of a sacrificed lamb.
+A little background: Passover was an annual event celebrating the ancient story of Israel’s rescue from cruel slavery in Egypt.
+As millions made their pilgrimage to Jerusalem, they recalled when God spared their ancestors from the angel of death who “passed over” homes marked with the blood of a sacrificed lamb.

-Thousands traveled long distances.
+Many traveled long distances.
 Upon arrival, a temple tax had to be paid (Exodus 30:13) but foreign money was not accepted.
-Visitors were required to use Jewish coins and an exchange rate would be charged.
+Visitors were required to use Jewish coins and an exchange rate was charged.

 Also, a sacrifice had to be offered but it was easier to buy your unblemished animal in Jerusalem.
-At one time, vendors set up their animal stalls in the Kidron Valley but over time, they began to set up shop closer and closer to the temple until the time came when they were allowed to set up their stalls in the temple courts.
-Any animal brought for sacrifice would have to be approved by judges – judges who were also the vendors.
+At one time, vendors set up their animal stalls in the Kidron Valley but over time they began to set up shop closer and closer to the temple until eventually they were allowed to set up stalls in the temple courts.
+Any animal brought for sacrifice had to be approved by judges—judges who were also the vendors.
 And you can probably guess how that went!

 So He made a whip out of cords, and drove all from the temple area, both sheep and cattle, He scattered the coins of the money changers and overturned their tables.
 To those who sold doves, He said, “Get these out of here!
 How dare you turn my Father’s house into a market!”
 His disciples remembered that it is written, “Zeal for your house will consume me.”

-Did you notice that Jesus made the whip?
-Upon His arrival, He obviously saw the business activities, but on a deeper level, He would have witnessed the exploitation of God’s people by the greedy and He would have observed the marginalized being overlooked and ignored by the arrogant.
-He became fiercely angry.
+Upon His arrival, He obviously saw the business activities, but on a deeper level, He would have witnessed the exploitation of God’s people by the greedy.
+He would have observed the marginalized being overlooked and ignored by the arrogant.
+He responded with fierce anger.
 The Lamb is also the Lion of Judah (Revelation 5:5-6)!

-It appears to me that we react with emotions controlling us yet we have the ability to respond with our mind involved.
-I am often guilty of reacting quickly.
+We often react with emotions in control yet we have the ability to respond with our mind involved.
+I am often guilty of reacting in haste.
 Consequently that has led to regrets.
-Yet, when I take the time to pray and observe before acting, I’m more confident about my actions.
-I want to respond to my initial reaction like Jesus.
+Yet, when I take time to pray and observe before acting, I’m more confident about my actions.
+I want to respond to situations like the example Jesus gave us.
 Eyes focused on needs of others.
 Prayerful.
 Courageous.
-And taking decisive action where I see injustice.
+And taking decisive action where there is injustice.

 Then the Jews demanded of Him, “What miraculous sign can you show us to prove your authority to do all this?”
 Jesus answered them, “Destroy this temple, and I will raise it again in three days.”
 The Jews replied, “It has taken 46 years to build this temple, and you are going to raise it in three days?”
 But the temple He had spoken of was His body.
 After He was raised from the dead, His disciples recalled what He had spoken.

 Jesus’ words carried more power than the whip He made.
 Why?
-His words were lined up with His Father’s will.
+His words were aligned with His Father’s will.
 He spoke truth and people knew it.
-They knew He was right.
+He was right.
 No one argued or defended their actions.
 Instead they asked about His authority.

 Some of the stones used in constructing the temple weighed as much as 70 tons.
-Rebuild in 3 days?
-Ridiculous!
-However, Jesus wouldn’t “perform” as they suggested.
-He revealed the ultimate sign which would be His death and resurrection.
-He wasn’t talking about the temple made of stone.
-He was talking about Himself.
+And Jesus declared that if they destroyed it, He would restore it in 3 days.
+I’m sure that sounded preposterous to everyone.
+But Jesus wasn’t talking about the temple made of stone.
+He was talking about Himself!
+He revealed the ultimate sign of authority would be His death and resurrection.

 Now while He was in Jerusalem at the Passover Feast, many people saw the miraculous signs He was doing and believed in His name.
 But Jesus would not entrust Himself to them, for He knew all men.
 He did not need man’s testimony about man, for He knew what was in a man.